 This also means that due to it being the only organ exposed to the environment, our skin is constantly at risk of attracting environmental pollution and harmful aggressors (free radicals).

-The good news is, antioxidants are agents that protect our skin by limiting the production of free radicals.
+The good news is antioxidants are mechanisms that protect our skin by limiting the production of free radicals.

 In this article, I’m going to take a look at some of the best antioxidants for your skin, as well as give you 3 major (and impressive) benefits of antioxidants (as they relate to the skin).